Next up in my series on new trends that you’ll find at your local gym is Landmine!

-Start with feet together, holding head of barbell in right hand.
+Start with feet together, holding the head of the barbell in your right hand.
 Hinge forward at hips, lifting right foot off the floor and extending it behind you as barbell lowers toward the ground.
-Lower torso until parallel with the ground or until you feel a stretch in left hamstring.
-Squeeze through glute to return to starting position for 1 rep. Repeat on opposite side.
+Lower torso until parallel with the ground or until you feel a stretch in your left hamstring.
+Squeeze through glute to return to starting position for 1 rep. Repeat on the opposite side.

 Half-Kneeling Shoulder Press

-Kneel with right foot on floor, knee bent at 90 degrees, holding head of barbell in right hand with torso upright.
+Kneel with right foot on the floor, knee bent at 90 degrees, holding the head of the barbell in your right hand with torso upright.
 Press barbell straight up.
 Hold for 2 seconds, return to starting position for 1 rep. Repeat on opposite side.

-Lie on ground with feet flat, head of barbell in right hand with elbow next to ribcage.
-Press barbell upward above head.
+Lie on the ground with feet flat, head of the barbell in your right hand with elbow next to your ribcage.
+Press barbell upward above your head.
 Slowly lower back to starting position.
-Repeat on opposite side.
+Repeat on the opposite side.

-Start in quarter lunge position with back flat, holding head of barbell in right hand.
-Row barbell up toward ribcage, keeping movement close to body.
-Lower back to starting position for 1 rep. Repeat on opposite side.
+Start in a lunge position with back flat, holding the head of the barbell in your right hand.
+Row barbell up toward ribcage, keeping movement close to your body.
+Lower back to starting position for 1 rep. Repeat on the opposite side.